mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

 {'Floor':'2', 'Use':'Quad', 'Square Footage':'1205', 'Price':'1650', 'RoomID':'211', 'Capacity':'8'}
 ```

-Now since each value is proceded by a key, values may be found by searching for the key names.
+Now since each value is preceeded by a key, values may be found by searching for the key names.
 For instance in this case the script prints the `Use` and `Square Footage` from each line:

 ```
         for row in reader: